yunkunrao/tendermint.com/content/docs/internals/validators.md

 There are two ways to become validator.

 1. They can be pre-established in the [genesis state](/docs/internals/genesis)
-2. The [TMSP app responds to the EndBlock message](https://github.com/tendermint/tmsp) with changes to the existing validator set.
+2. The [ABCI app responds to the EndBlock message](https://github.com/tendermint/abci) with changes to the existing validator set.

 ## Committing a Block